runwayml/RunwayML-for-Photoshop/README.md

 ### (4) Run

-Once you click `Run`, RunwayML will start `running` and `processing` the input of the selected model.
+Once you click `Run and Generate`, RunwayML will start `running` and `processing` the input of the selected model.
 Once the model is `running`, you can click `Re-Generate` to re-run inference on the current inputs using the selected model.

 #### Run Options